JoseNunoOliveira/jno/costa/costa2.md

 > "(...) *notícias* (...) *ensanguadas com a morte do Sr. seu Pai* (...) *mas senti muito as outras que V. M. me conta da Sra. sua mãi* (...)"

-Note the 4 year gap, but Costa knew about Luís Costa's death one year before.
+Note the 4y gap - but Costa knew about Luís Costa's death one year before.

 ---